-Day 30 of my acrylic pouring color theory series, the last day of the series, is a strainer pour with a tetrad full of contrasting colors on a black background.
+Day 30 of my acrylic pouring color theory series, the last day of the series, is a strainer painting full of contrasting colors on a black background.
 The lines are incredible with this technique and the colors really stand out on this one!
-For an interesting pattern with a mixture of organic and geometric shapes, the strainer pour is the perfect technique.
+For an interesting pattern with a mixture of organic and geometric shapes, a strainer painting is the perfect technique.

 - Tetrad – Violet, Blue, Orange, Yellow